-Supramolecular hydrogels show great promise as new materials for a variety of applications including drug delivery and environmental remediation.
-These hydrogels are formed upon the self-assembly in solution of small molecules (gelators) into fibres.
-The fibres subsequently interact with one another to form a sample-spanning network which immobilises the water by capillary forces.
-It is important to understand the surface chemical properties of the gel fibres, including their charge, hydrophobicity/hydrophilicity and ion-binding dynamics.
-These properties determine not only how the gels form but also how other entities such as drug molecules or living cells interact with the gel matrices in practical applications.
-Nevertheless, the range of analytical methodologies commonly applied to the study of these materials cannot directly provide any information on the surface chemistry unreliable.
-For example, in many systems, dramatic shifts in the protonation constants of ionisable groups are known to occur upon assembly. ^{12-14} Methods to directly probe the surface chemical properties of the fibres are thus required.
-Although infra-red spectroscopy can provide insight in some cases, ^{10,15} spectra are often crowded and it can be extremely challenging to unambiguously assign the vibrations of the surface-born functional groups.
-16 Pioneering experimental investigations into the mobility of the gelators and solvent at the fibre-solution interface using techniques such as electron-spin paramagnetic resonance ^{17,18} (EPR) or fast field cycling relaxometry 19 (FFC) have also been reported.
+Supramolecular hydrogels show great promise as new materials for a variety of applications including drug delivery and environmental remediation.1-3 These hydrogels are formed upon the self-assembly in solution of small molecules (gelators) into fibres.
+The fibres subsequently interact with one another to form a sample-spanning network which immobilises the water by capillary forces.4 It is important to understand the surface chemical properties of the gel fibres, including their charge, hydrophobicity/hydrophilicity and ion-binding dynamics.
+These properties determine not only how the gels form but also how other entities such as drug molecules or living cells interact with the gel matrices in practical applications.5-10 Nevertheless, the range of analytical methodologies commonly applied to the study of these materials cannot directly provide any information on the surface chemistry of the fibres.11 Inferences as to the surface chemistry that are based purely on the chemical structure of the gelators may be unreliable.
+For example, in many systems, dramatic shifts in the protonation constants of ionisable groups are known to occur upon assembly.12-14 Methods to directly probe the surface chemical properties of the fibres are thus required.
+Although infra-red spectroscopy can provide insight in some cases,^{10, 15} spectra are often crowded and it can be extremely challenging to unambiguously assign the vibrations of the surface-born functional groups.16 Pioneering experimental investigations into the mobility of the gelators and solvent at the fibre-solution interface using techniques such as electron-spin paramagnetic resonance^{17, 18} (EPR) or fast field cycling relaxometry19 (FFC) have also been reported.
 However, these techniques require access to specialist equipment and, in the case of EPR, labelling of the gelators, which hinders the uptake of these techniques by the broader research community.